How to Spend 2 Days in Sequoia National Park, California

 What to Pack for 2 Days in Sequoia National Park

-• Due to big differences in elevations, the weather varies significantly.
+• Clothes.
+Due to big differences in elevations, the weather varies significantly.
 Thus, be sure to bring a full change of clothes, including socks, layered tops, and hoodies.
 Hiking through the woods is also more comfortable when you wear leggings or long pants.
 A lightweight rain jacket comes in handy when the weather surprises you with unexpected rain.

 Leave a Reply